 - Recruit Participants Directly - use a study to screen participants directly for a study.

-- In-Product Prompt for Concept Test - as before, but use that In-Product study to direct participants into an Unmoderated Concept and Usability Test.
+- In-Product Prompt for Prototype Test - as before, but use that In-Product study to direct participants into an unmoderated Prototype Test.

 - Identify Candidates for Follow-Up Screening - Perhaps your initial study has fairly broad screening criteria and you want further to whittle down perspective candidates for a specific study question.